The Midlands District is comprised of Nottinghamshire, Lincolnshire, Derbyshire, Leicestershire/Rutland, Birmingham, Coventry and the Black Country.

-We are a large district, with many rural areas.
+We are a large district, with many rural areas as well as great cities.
 The majority of our events are open to non-members and the emphasis in this district is upon networking – putting Pagans in touch with one another.

 Oxton Camp – Iron Age hillfort.

 There is a standing stone in Bramcote Park.

 Cresswell Crags are palaeolithic caves, with cave art in some of them.

 Bottesford Church contains the ‘Witchcraft Tomb’.

 Wellow has one of the few permanent maypoles in the country and holds a traditional May celebration on Spring Bank Holiday Monday.

 Southwell Minster has a chapter house full of Green Men.

 Gotham(remember the tale of the Three Wise Men?) is in Notts.